Using Schematex with AI

 listDiagrams()

-Compact syntax reference for one diagram — rules, grammar (EBNF), and inline examples.
+Canonical syntax for one diagram.
 Call after picking a type.

 getExamples({ type, limit?, preferFeatured?, maxComplexity? })